 Roasted Butternut Squash and Tahini Dip

-- 3 tablespoons olive oil
+- 3 Tbsp olive oil

-- 1 teaspoon ground cinnamon
+- 1 tsp ground cinnamon

-- 5 tablespoons light tahini paste
+- 5 Tbsp tahini

-- 2 small cloves garlic crushed
+- 2 small cloves garlic, crushed

-- 1-1/2 teaspoons date syrup
+- 1 ½ tsp date syrup

-- 2 tablespoons chopped cilantro
+- 2 Tbsp chopped cilantro

-- Pre-heat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.

-- Pour over the olive oil and sprinkle on the cinnamon and 1/2 teaspoon salt.
+- Spread the squash out in a medium roasting pan.
+Pour over the olive oil and sprinkle on the cinnamon and ½ teaspoon salt.

-- Roast for 70 minutes, stirring once during cooking.
+- Toss to combine and cover pan tightly with foil.
+Roast for 70 minutes, stirring once during cooking.

 - Remove from the oven and let cool.

-- Transfer the squash to a food processor, along with the tahini, yogurt and garlic.
+- Transfer the squash to a food processor, along with the tahini, yogurt, and garlic.

 - Roughly pulse until combined into a rough paste, without the spread becoming smooth.
 (This can also be done by hand using a fork or potato masher)

-- Sprinkle with the sesame seeds, drizzle over the syrup and sprinkle with cilantro.
+- Spread the dip in a wavy pattern on a large flat plate.
+Sprinkle with the sesame seeds, drizzle over the syrup and sprinkle with cilantro.